stolinski/tolin.ski/src/posts/drawer.md

 Choosing between the popover API and the dialog API has been a bit of a back and forth for me.
 Here is a version of a slide up drawer built with `<dialog>`

-This version uses a few weakly supported APIs, so for non-experimental usecases see the JS version below.
+This version uses a few weakly supported APIs, so for non-experimental use cases see the JS version below.

 ___